Parents: Keep reading for information relevant for

-A common question from many parents is ‘when do we talk to our kids about sex?’, thinking that it may be a ‘one off’ awkward conversation about the birds and the bees.
-However our hypersexualised culture forces us to change our approach.
-We can either be one step ahead, or let culture frame the way our kids think about sex.
-Perhaps a better question to ask is ‘what sexualised messages do I need to counteract, so that my child will have a positive attitude towards their body, sense of self, relationships and sexuality? ‘
+Parents often ask, “When should we talk to our kids about sex?”
+But a one-off awkward conversation about the birds and the bees is no longer sufficient.
+Why?
+Because our hypersexualized culture forces us to change our approach.
+We can either be one step ahead, or let the culture frame the way our kids think about sex.
+Perhaps a better question to ask is, “Which sexualized messages do I need to counteract?” so that my child will have a positive attitude toward their body, sense of self, relationships, and sexuality.

-A wallpaper of sexual content bombards our kids.
-Whether we are comfortable with it or not, children either inadvertently or out of curiosity, learn about sex on almost a daily basis.
-Advertising, music, clothing, TV, movies and the Internet all offer a version of sex education that most of us would prefer wasn’t the mode of learning.
-Much of this content is degrading and objectifying (portraying people, particularly women, as nothing more than sex objects).
+Sexual content bombards our kids.
+Whether we are comfortable with it or not, children learn about sex on a nearly daily basis — whether accidentally or out of curiosity.
+Advertising, music, TV, movies, and the Internet all offer a version of sex education.
+Much of this content is misleading, degrading, and objectifying (portraying people, particularly women, as nothing more than sex objects).

-Parents and educators are perfectly positioned to offer children positive alternative messages that instill in them a value for themselves and respect for others.
+Parents and educators are perfectly positioned to offer children positive alternative messages that instill in them self-respect and respect for others.

-Before children become pre-teens, important foundational learning related to wellness, safety and autonomy include:
+Before children become tweens (ages 9-12), important foundational learning related to wellness, safety, and autonomy include:

-- Gaining an understanding of private body parts and public / private behaviour
+- Gaining an understanding of private body parts and public/private behavior

 - Awareness of good and bad experiences (listening to their body as a way to stay safe)